embl-cba/imagej-courses/practicals/intensity-quantification.md

 		- "background"

 - Select measurements [Analyze > Set Measurements]:
+	- [X] Display labels
+		- This will show the name of the ROI and image next to the measurements
 	- [X] Mean gray value
 	- [X] Area
 	- [X] Integrated density